PierreSenellart/provsql/doc/source/user/casestudy7.rst

         AND d2b.chair = d3.chair AND d2b.sub = d3.sub

-Try :guilabel:`Marginal probability` with the toggle on :guilabel:`Boolean`: it returns the exact ``0.056923`` with no method named.
+Try :guilabel:`Marginal probability` with the toggle on :guilabel:`Boolean`: it returns the exact ``0.056923`` with no method named (the chooser routes it through the Möbius compiler automatically; once the μ root is rendered you can also pick the ``mobius`` method explicitly).
 Try any circuit compiler instead and it blows up: :math:`q_9` provably has no polynomial OBDD / FBDD / decision-DNNF :cite:`DBLP:journals/mst/AmarilliCMS20`.